holderlb/wumpus-world-simulator/README.md

 should return an action, which is performed in the simulator.
 This continues until the game is over (agent dies or leaves cave) or the maximum number of moves (1000) is exceeded.
-When the game is over, the Agent's GameOver() method is called.
+When the game is over, the Agent's GameOver() method is called with the final score.
 If additional tries are left for this world, then the world is re-initialized, and the agent's Initialize() method is called again, and play proceeds on another instance of the same game.

 After the number of tries is completed, the agent is deleted.
 So, you may want to store some information in the agent's destructor method to be reloaded